optimagic-dev/optimagic/docs/source/explanations/optimization/explanation_of_numerical_optimizers.md

 .. _explanation_of_numerical_optimizers:

-# Introduction to basic types of numerical optimization algorithms *emphasis*
+# Introduction to basic types of numerical optimization algorithms %*emphasis*

 There are hundreds of different numerical optimization algorithm.
 However, most of them build on a few basic principles.
 Knowing those principles helps to classify algorithms